wakr/in_ds_2017/docs/index.md

 "Criminologists, however, caution against making comparisons in crime statistics month to month or even year to year, arguing that long-term trends give a truer picture of how violence changes over time."

-## Story about ethics & value: What should we do with our results & is value for apartment owners true value
+## Story about ethics & value
+### What should we do with our results & is value for apartment owners true value

 Our main conclusions in data analysis were that crime counts per zip code vary a lot, and also school safety & misconducts are in quantitative relationship with crimes.
 Chicago has two larger areas of big crime count and low school safety.
 What should we do